ROI Definition and Tolerances#

 Note

-It is the minimum score that a detected component must have compared to the reference model in order to be accepted.
+It’s the minimum degree of fidelity (score) that a detected component must have with respect to the reference model to be accepted.

-• Lower value -> more permissive, also detects components less similar to the reference one
+• Lowest value → More permissive (also detects components less similar to the reference model)

 Tip